 children can self-identify as transgendered by age nine.

-goes further, asserting that transgender feelings “can emerge early, even in the
+His clinic website goes further, asserting that transgender feelings “can emerge early, even in the

 I suspect they view the world through